-- (a) the harbourmaster or other officer in charge of the movement of vessels in the Cook Islands; or - (b) the Secretary of Civil Aviation or other officer responsible for the movement of aircraft in the Cook Islands. - 17.
-Management of biosecurity port quarantine areas (1) No person, other than the person in charge of the area or a biosecurity officer acting in the course of duty, may enter a biosecurity port quarantine area without the written permission of the Director or of the person in charge of the area. - (2) A person who - (a) enters a biosecurity port quarantine area without permission; or - (b) damages, interferes with or in any way reduces the effectiveness of measures taken to secure a biosecurity port quarantine area, or any regulated article or other item in the area,
+- 42. (1) No person, other than the person in charge of the station or a biosecurity officer acting in the course of duty, may enter a biosecurity quarantine station without the written permission of the Director or of the person in charge of the station. - (2) A biosecurity officer may, in order to reduce a biosecurity threat, lock, seal or otherwise prevent entry to and exit from a biosecurity quarantine station or any building in it, regardless of the ownership of the station. - (3) A person commits an offence if the person - (a) enters a biosecurity quarantine station without permission pursuant to subsection (1); or - (b) damages, interferes with or in any way reduces the effectiveness of measures taken to secure a biosecurity quarantine station, or any regulated article or other item in the station. - (4) The Director may issue written instructions to the person in charge of a biosecurity quarantine station as to the management of the station.